abeot/abeot.github.io/content/writing/falling.md

 This is the third time that, in an odd-numbered year, I felt short of my goal by a miniscule amount.
-But it hurts so much more this time, because it is a forced end to my story, with non conclusion.
+But it hurts so much more this time, because it is a forced end to my story, with no definitive conclusion.

 In seventh grade, I scored a 97.5 on the AMC 10A.
 The cutoff was 103.5; if I just hadn't forgot a +1 in my equation, I would've made it.